Living in Santa Barbara - The Pros and The Cons

 What are the Pros and Cons of Living in Santa Barbara, CA?

-Some points to consider before moving to Santa Barbara
+Some aspects to consider before moving to Santa Barbara - The American Riviera

 "Is Santa Barbara a good place to live?"